GregTrevellick/VsixRatingChaser/README.md

         }
     }

-There are plenty of other example implementations in my various visual studio extension GitHub repos.
+There are plenty of other example implementations in my various Visual Studio extension [GitHub repos](https://github.com/GregTrevellick).

 ## Debugging

-To actually see this package in action with your vsix Do the following:
+To actually see this package in action with your vsix do the following:

-1. Advance your system clock 4 months and 1 day
+1. Advance your system clock four months and one day
 1. Run your vsix locally in debug mode in the experimental instance
-1. Trigger your vsix to call the package (typically by invoking your vsix functionality)
+1. Trigger your vsix to call this package (i.e. invoking your vsix functionality within the experimental instance)
-1. At this point your experimental instance should display a pop-up asking for a rating - the title should indicate that this is the first request of three
+1. At this point your experimental instance should display a pop-up asking for a rating - the title should indicate that this is the first of three requests
-1. Restart debugging your vsix - this time no pop-up
+1. Restart debugging your vsix - this time there is no rating request pop-up
-1. Advance your system clock an additional 4 months
+1. Advance your system clock an additional four months
-1. Restart debugging your vsix - this time pop-up saying 2 of 3
+1. Restart debugging your vsix - this time a rating request pop-up appears (second of three)
-1. Restart debugging your vsix - this time no pop-up
+1. Restart debugging your vsix - this time there is no rating request pop-up
-1. Advance your system clock an additional 4 months (i.e. a year from now)
+1. Advance your system clock an additional four months (i.e. a year altogether)
-1. Restart debugging your vsix - this time pop-up saying 3 of 3
+1. Restart debugging your vsix - this time a rating request pop-up appears, indicating it is the third of three
-1. Restart debugging your vsix - this time no pop-up
+1. Restart debugging your vsix - this time (and beyond) there is no rating request pop-up
-1. Set your system clock back to current date
+1. Set your system clock back to the current date

+## Debug Gotchas

-**Note:** Visual Studio uses your system date to periodically prompt you to re-sign into The IDE.
+ - Visual Studio uses your system date to periodically prompt you to re-sign into the IDE.
 Consequently, having adjusted the date above the IDE may ask you to sign in again, which you probably weren't expecting.

-Jetbrains Resharper uses the system date in the same way, so may tell you your license has expired.
+ - Jetbrains Resharper also uses the system date in the same way, so may tell you your license has expired.

 ### License